 Scientific communism sees the state as the organisation of the ruling class, an instrument of oppression and violence, and it is on these grounds that it does not countenance a "state of the future".
 In the future there will be no classes, there will be no class oppression, and thus no instrument of that oppression, no state of violence.
-The "classless state" - a notion that turns the heads of social democrats -is a contradiction in terms, a nonsense, an abuse of language, and leaving the stage to the statist, antianarchist theories of marxism.
-The development of that lively, creative socialism was disrupted by a new iron dogmatism which claimed full knowledge of social reality, when it was scarcely more than a hotchpotch of theological phraseology and fatalistic sophisms and turned out to be the tomb of all genuinely socialist thought.
+The "classless state" - a notion that turns the heads of social democrats -is a contradiction in terms, a nonsense, an abuse of language, and if this notion is the spiritual nourishment of the social democracy it is really no fault of the great revolutionaries Marx and Engels.